brundonsmith/sovereignty/README.md

 The "runner" (`src/runner/`) exists to make it easier to build standalone desktop apps.
 Given your project entry point (the place where your project data is exported), it creates an Electron window, loads, and bootstraps your project inside of it.
 Eventually there may be a separate runner for mobile devices.

 #### 3. The Project
 This is the part you write.
-All that sovereignty.js cares about is that it's a JavaScript (or JSON) object which contains the things the engine is looking for.
+All that Sovereignty cares about is that it's a JavaScript (or JSON) object which contains the things the engine is looking for.
 Obviously for a real project you'll want to split things up into multiple files and do a build with something like webpack, but you aren't required to.

 Here's the base structure:
 ```javascript